 Maasai People, Tribe, Language

 The Maasai is one of the few tribes in Africa that still live life the way they have for decades, honouring their culture, traditions and history.
 Even though it not easy to ignore the influence of the outside world and modern culture, the Maasai have adapted uniquely, integrating modern ways of life with their culture.
 Their culture has not remained static, it is transforming, but its beliefs and core values remain strong.

-This unique tribe lives in small settlements of about ten huts per homestead.
-A fence made from thorns to protect the household and the livestock surrounds the ‘manyattas’ (traditional huts).
+The language spoken by this unique tribe is the Maa, which belong to the Nilo-Saharan family language.
+They live in small settlements of about ten huts per homestead.
+A fence made of thorns to protect the household and the livestock surrounds the ‘manyattas’ (traditional huts).
 Women build these manyattas.
 They are constructed using twigs, branches, grass and cow dung.
-The Maasai women plays a critical role in Maasai community, although the culture considers them minors.
+The Maasai women play a critical role in Maasai community, although the culture considers them minors.
 In addition to building the huts, they also milk cows and carry out household chores like fetching the water.
 The main duties of the men are to look after cattle and protect the community from cattle raiders.

 The tribe’s relationship is based on a strict set of rules.
 The tribe is made up of several small groups of men who are of the same age group.
 These young men must undergo the ceremony of circumcision and dedication.
 After circumcision, the young warriors leave their homesteads, armed with spears to make their own life on the plains where they will be looking after cattle.

 You cannot talk about Maasai culture without mentioning Maasai beadwork done by the women.
 With bright hues, particularly red, green and blue, the beads are very symbolic of the culture.
 The most common necklace features a flat, large disc made of rows of beads that are put together using cowhide strips.
 They have now become prized fashion accessory recognized worldwide, but for the Maasai, they are traditional pieced and a very significant part of their culture.